A Tribute to Clark Griswold

 Neon sign

-To drive home the point of being inside Santa's workshop, I had a WORKSHOP neon sign manufactured from Sculpt Neon Signs.
-These guys have an easy online ordering process and fantastic pre-sales support.
+To drive home the point of being inside Santa's workshop, I had a workshop neon sign manufactured from Sculpt Neon Signs.

 Mobile app

 Are IoT toys truely complete without a mobile app?
 Adding to the laundry list of things to build was a web-based mobile app that can control each element in the display.
-This came in useful when needing to test individual components.
+This came in useful when testing individual components.

 Garage